rabbibotton/clog/OCICL.md

 run of "ocicl latest" updates your project dependecies.

 Once installed either in an empty new project dir or existing project do:
-(Do not call your project clog, that creates an asdf circular dependecy.)
+(Do not call your project clog, that creates an asdf circular dependency.)

 ```
 ocicl setup > init